 - 2 tsp sugar

 - If you were fermenting the seeds ahead of time, drain them before packing them into the jars.
-Otherwise, just give them a good rinse.
-See the section above for more details.
+Otherwise, just give the seeds a good rinse.

 - Bring the white vinegar and sugar up to a boil.

 - Pour the boiling vinegar over the top of the nasturtium berries (up to the 1 cm headroom on the jelly jar).
 Cap with a new snap-lid.